Battle of Köse Dağ: Battle

 The forces of Rum assembled at Sivas, and many experienced nobles advised Kaykhusraw to remain there to take advantage of the city's fortifications.
 He was nevertheless convinced by some younger nobles, who were tired of waiting, that he should go on the offensive.
-When the army arrived at the pass of Köse Dağ Mountain (the name means "bald mountain"), around 80 km northwest of Sivas, a similar disagreement ensued.
+When the army arrived at the pass of Köse Dağ Mountain (the name means 'bald mountain'), around 80 km northwest of Sivas, a similar disagreement ensued.
 The more prudent nobles again encouraged Kaykhusraw to take a defensive position on the favourable terrain and await reinforcements who were still arriving, but they were overruled by their younger counterparts, who accused them of cowardice.
 On 26 June, one young noble ordered his troops to mount and advance, provoking his fellows into following him.

 This confusion, alongside the terrain at the pass, which led through a narrow and steep ravine, allowed Baiju to take advantage of his army's discipline and his own excellent generalship.
 To confront the leading Seljuk forces at the pass, he quickly assembled a vanguard composed of the best soldiers from every unit, and reorganised the remainder.
 The two vanguards clashed at the bottleneck in the ravine, whereupon the Georgian heavy cavalry contingents proved essential for both sides, and the soldiers of Rum slightly superior in quality overall.

 The hard fighting lasted for close to a day, but the Seljuk formation suddenly crumbled in the evening.
 The causes of this collapse are not certain: the contemporary Armenian historian Grigor of Akanc attributed it to a decisive intervention by a Georgian prince named Aghbagha against the Seljuk right wing, but the 20th-century historian Josef Matuz, pointing out inconsistencies in Aghbagha's reported actions, dismissed this account as a literary topos.
 Matuz favoured the accounts of other sources, which describe the Mongols feigning a retreat before suddenly inflicting sustained arrow fire and charging again.
+The Seljuk dead included Wali al-Din, one of the (personal aides) of Kaykhusraw.

 The apprehensive forces of Rum fled their camp during the night.
 Kaykhusraw was concerned that some of his more disloyal subjects might defect to Baiju, and thus withdrew to Ankara with his wife and children.
 The next day, Baiju suspected that the deserted enemy camp was a trap and held his men back from plundering it for a further day; this delay in advancing cost them the chance of capturing Kaykhusraw.